DataDog/kics/documentation/rules/terraform/azure/redis_not_updated_regularly.md

 ### Description

  Configuring an Azure Redis Cache without a regular patch schedule leaves the service vulnerable to missing important security and operational updates, increasing the risk of exploitation by attackers targeting known vulnerabilities.
-By using the `patch_schedule` block in Terraform, such as:
+By using the `patch_schedule` block in Terraform, such as shown below, organizations can ensure updates are applied in a timely manner, minimizing the attack surface and helping maintain service reliability and compliance:

 ```
 patch_schedule {